+The other benefit of using credit cards is that you can collect points which can be redeemed against flights.
 I had credit cards for years already, but I didn’t bother to have my credit limit increased.
 Too bad; I could have saved up 300 euros on my ticket going to Europe from the Philippines if I did that months before my trip.

 Have you been to Europe?
 Do share your money-saving tips here!

 Latest posts by Aleah Taboclaon (see all)

 - Solo Travel Tips: Rome, Italy - April 26, 2019